Being invited on taxpayers’money (!) to talk about the future of Europe (!!) and mingle with these people (!!!) is not fab…

 Political correctness alert for Hungary?

-Unsurprisingly, Hungarian right-wing nationalists have long adopted the American meme that political correctness somehow shackles them, even though this particular grievance is not very real in Hungary.
-Nationalists are still the scariest things around here and the scariest thing that can happen to them that someone calls them Nazis.
-Apart from that, Hungary is the biggest safe space for Nazis in Europe right now.
+Unsurprisingly, Hungarian right wing nationalists have long adopted the American meme that political correctness somehow shackles them, even though this particular grievance is not very real in Hungary.
+Nationalists are still the scariest things around here and the worst thing that can happen to them is that someone calls them nazis.
+Apart from that, Hungary is the biggest safe space for nazis in Europe right now.
 They just don’t like the label, the little snowflakes.
+They are not-nazi-but.

 Loud and angry displays of anti-semitism are everyday occurrences in Hungary, even a late bus can trigger some Jew-bashing.
 And homophobia is just a perfectly understandable and innocent little quirk of your new boyfriend.
-And don’t get me started on gypsies – they are legitimate target for anyone.
-And it is somehow never the poor not-Nazi-but that is scared of retribution for his brave words.
+And don’t get me started on gypsies, they are legitimate targets for anyone, it is somehow the glue that keeps rich nationalists and poor nationalists together: that they can all hate the gypsies (and pretend it is somehow brave to do so).
+But it is never the poor not-nazi-but that is scared to speak up.
 At least not scared enough to shut up.

-As of the opposite – civilized people attacking poor Nazis – it has been limited to calling them Nazis, which clearly hurts their feelings.
+As of the opposite – civilized people attacking poor nazis – it has been limited to calling them nazis, which clearly hurts their feelings.
 They prefer new, not-yet-discredited labels for themselves.
-And it only happens in columns in highbrow, barely-read papers and the liberals-only part of the remaining independent media.
+And it only happens in columns in highbrow, barely-read broadsheet papers and the liberals-only part of the remaining independent media.
 But since when do those papers matter?

-Especially since Orbán and his nationalists came into power in 2010, there is no persecution of hatred here, sorry.
-Those poor not-Nazi-buts can say whatever they please.
+Especially since Orbán and his ethnonationalists came into power in 2010, there is no persecution of hatred here, sorry.
+Those poor not-nazi-buts can say whatever they please.
 They can even claim that they are under attack – and believe themselves.
 How is Milo going to spark any controversy here?

 State media bends over backwards to defend Milo